The ideal intersection property for essential groupoid C*-algebras: Powers averaging for minimal groupoids

 \section{Powers averaging for minimal groupoids}

-In this section, we generalise the work done in \cite{amrutamursu2021}, and derive a Powers averaging property for simple essential groupoid C*-algebras.
-We also prove the relative Powers averaging property, leading to natural \Cstar-irreducible inclusions into essential groupoid \Cstar-algebras.
+In this section, we generalise the work done in \cite{amrutamursu2021}, and derive the Powers averaging property for simple essential groupoid \Cstar-algebras based on the notion of generalised probability measures.
+We also prove the relative Powers averaging property for certain semigroups of generalised probability measures, leading to natural \Cstar-irreducible inclusions into essential groupoid \Cstar-algebras and applications to unitary representations in Section~\ref{sec:examples}.